 Another advantage of being featured in articles written about your business is that editorial coverage gives you a huge amount of credibility.
 It’s an independent trusted person talking about your business – the total opposite of an advert, where you are delivering your message.

-The good news is that getting free publicity for your small business isn’t difficult if you know what you’re doing.
+The good news is that getting media coverage for your small business isn’t difficult if you know what you’re doing.
 All you need to do is decide what you want to achieve (more brand awareness; website visits; maybe more sales leads), think up some story ideas, and then submit them to the relevant magazines, newspapers and websites as press releases.

 If you would like to generate some free publicity for your business, here are 21 killer ideas you can use to generate interesting stories that journalists will want to write about;